 If you are heading to Queensland from Tenterfield this scenic tourist drive will take you along Mt.
 Lindesay road to Stanthorpe.

-We did this route for a change, and thoroughly enjoyed it .
-It would be nicer at a different time of the year, when the Trees had leaves, this aside, it still was nice.
+We did this route for a change and thoroughly enjoyed it .
+It would be nicer at a different time of the year when the Trees had leaves and the grass was green, this aside it still was a pleasant drive with some interesting sights to see

-Nearer Tenterfield, we passed old farms, and then a little further on was Thunderbolts [bushranger] hideout at 12kms.
-We stopped here for a walk and a look, then continued onto Bald Rock National park [27ks] which was excellent, allow some time here.
+Back to the car and onwards we went to Bald Rock National park [27ks] which was excellent, allow some time here.
 Boonoo-Boonoo National park [21kms] is also on this road.

 Our tour was finalized in Stanthorpe, a distance of 60kms we had travelled.